M1ck4/hashtrack/README.md

 **Log Cleanup**
 To prevent long term clutter, HashTrack automatically removes old log folders after a configurable number of days.
 This setting is managed through the config file or via command-line overrides.

+**HashCheck Mode**
+HashTrack supports single file or raw hash verification with the `--hashcheck` flag.
+This lightweight feature allows users to:
+- Compute the SHA256 hash of a file
+- Compare it against a known hash using `--compare`
+- Query VirusTotal with `--vt`
+- Input a raw SHA256 hash directly

+This is ideal for quick triage or investigation without scanning the full system.

 ---

 ## Requirements